Lameya56/CSCI499-hangout_planner/README.md

 \l —> to see all dbs
 \c nameof db → to connect to db
 \d  name of table -> to see the constraints of the table

+To update on a EC2 instance:
+To begin, close the back end first.
+So start of with doing pm2 status then do pm2 delete followed by the name of the status to close.
+And also pm2 flush to clear logs if you want.
+Upload the new files with github.
+Cd into the server folder, and run pm2 start npm --name "server" -- start
+After CD back into the client folder and instead of npm run dev, we do npm run build.
+Then update nginx by doing: Sudo systemctl restart nginx